How to pee on the street…

 In Beijing even the taxi drivers get lost.
 Then they scream:

 “Zai nar, zai naaar!”
 Where, wheeeere!
-And you can only shake your hear and think “Why am I living here?”
+And you can only shake your head and think “Why am I living here?”
 After three phone calls to the central and a far-sighted glance at the map, they seem to understand where they are but, just to be safe, they reach anyway the third ring.
-The result is always the same: taxis till you can see, traffic that moves slower than a lame turtle and thousands of horns and curses that compose Beijing’s soundtrack.
+The result is always the same: taxis till you can see, traffic that moves slower than a lame turtle, and thousands of horns and curses that compose Beijing’s soundtrack.

 And if you are a pedestrian, forget it.
 The priorities go like that: Tractor-trailer beats Truck.
 Truck beats Bus.
 Bus beats car.
 Car beats Motor Scooter.
 Motor Scooter beats Tricycle Full of Bean Boxes.
 Tricycle Full of Bean Boxes beats Bike.
 Bike beats Fat and Sweaty Pedestrian.
 Fat and Sweaty Pedestrian beats me…

-When the average Chinese driver sees you in the middle of the street, he accelerates, honks and points towards you… moving target.
+When the average Chinese driver sees you in the middle of the street, he accelerates, honks, and points towards you… moving target.

 Jan An Road, Shanghai, on Saturday afternoon.